Yibizo/reto-movimiento-steam-eq-6/SRS.md

 - Objectives: break barriers, myths and prejudices describing that those types of careers are only for men
 - Goals: Proximity to STEM subjects, without any gender discrimination

-Describe the software being specified.
-Include benefits, objectives, and goals.
-This should relate to overall business goals, especially if teams outside of development will have access to the SRS

 ## Definitions and Acronyms
 - STEM: science, technology, engineering, and mathematics education
 - STEAM: science, technology, engineering, arts, and mathematics education